esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 Named constants                                             Description
 =========================================================== ==============================
-:class:`CoordSys<ESMF.api.constants.CoordSys>`              Specify the coordinate system of a :class:`~ESMF.api.grid.Grid` :class:`FileFormat<ESMF.api.constants.FileFormat>`          Specify the format of a data file :class:`GridItem<ESMF.api.constants.GridItem>`              Specify a mask or area item on a :class:`~ESMF.api.grid.Grid` :class:`LineType<ESMF.api.constants.LineType>`              Specify the type of line that connects two points on a sphere :class:`LogKind<ESMF.api.constants.LogKind>`                Specify how much logging should be done :class:`MeshElemType<ESMF.api.constants.MeshElemType>`      Specify the type of the :class:`~ESMF.api.mesh.Mesh` elements :class:`MeshLoc<ESMF.api.constants.MeshLoc>`                Specify a nodal or elemental :class:`~ESMF.api.mesh.Mesh` :class:`NormType<ESMF.api.constants.NormType>`              Specify the type of normalization to use for conservative regridding weights
+:class:`CoordSys<ESMF.api.constants.CoordSys>`              Specify the coordinate system of a :class:`~ESMF.api.grid.Grid` :class:`ExtrapMethod<ESMF.api.constants.ExtrapMethod>`      Specify the extrapolation method :class:`FileFormat<ESMF.api.constants.FileFormat>`          Specify the format of a data file :class:`FileMode<ESMF.api.constants.FileMode>`              Specify the mode of a data file :class:`GridItem<ESMF.api.constants.GridItem>`              Specify a mask or area item on a :class:`~ESMF.api.grid.Grid` :class:`LineType<ESMF.api.constants.LineType>`              Specify the type of line that connects two points on a sphere :class:`LogKind<ESMF.api.constants.LogKind>`                Specify how much logging should be done :class:`MeshElemType<ESMF.api.constants.MeshElemType>`      Specify the type of the :class:`~ESMF.api.mesh.Mesh` elements :class:`MeshLoc<ESMF.api.constants.MeshLoc>`                Specify a nodal or elemental :class:`~ESMF.api.mesh.Mesh` :class:`NormType<ESMF.api.constants.NormType>`              Specify the type of normalization to use for conservative regridding weights
+:class:`PoleKind<ESMF.api.constants.PoleKind>`              Specify the type of connection that appears at the poles of the :class:`~ESMF.api.grid.Grid`
 :class:`PoleMethod<ESMF.api.constants.PoleMethod>`          Specify which type of artificial pole to construct on the source :class:`~ESMF.api.grid.Grid` for regridding
 :class:`Region<ESMF.api.constants.Region>`                  Specify various regions in the data layout of :class:`RegridMethod<ESMF.api.constants.RegridMethod>`      Specify which interpolation method to use regridding